 Common medical problems premature babies may face in the long term include:

 The discharge of a preemie from the hospital isn't a single event, but a process.
-That process is designed to assure the medical staff that the infant can survive and thrive outside the hospital, and it prepares parents to take care of the baby on their own.
+That process is designed to ensure that the infant can survive and thrive outside the hospital, and it prepares parents to take care of the baby on their own.

-Some hospitals offer parents of preemies a rooming-in period that allows them a brief stay in a hospital room with the baby so they can gain some experience in taking care of the infant's needs.
+Some hospitals offer parents of preemies a rooming-in period that allows them a brief stay in a hospital room with the baby to get some experience in taking care of the infant's needs.
 Although they're apart from the nursery and functioning as solo caregivers, the parents have the security of knowing that help is just down the hall.

 As your preemie progresses, you can get ready for the big day and the weeks that follow by: